 Under the No Action Alternative, the emergency dredging would not have occurred on the federal navigation channel.
 As a result of deferred dredging, material would remain within the channels, the sunken barges would hold open the dam flood gates and continue to interfere with safe vessel passage.
 Commercial barges and recreational vessels would not able to use the channels, causing major adverse impacts to the local, regional, and national economy.
-The lasting impact of the No Action Alternative would have been significantly detrimental to local, regional, and national commerce, as barges could not ascend or descend the system.
+The lasting impact of the No Action Alternative would have been detrimental to local, regional, and national commerce, as barges could not ascend or descend the system.

 There are major permanent beneficial impacts on socioeconomics and negligible impacts to environmental justice from the Emergency Action.
 Although the MKARNS undergoes standard operations and maintenance that would normally keep the channel clear, the 2019 flooding created conditions within the Arkansas River that interfered with that standard.
-Dredging the channel and removing the sunken barges from the Webbers Falls Pool Lock and Dam 16 provided a direct link to improve conditions for businesses and individuals that may utilize the channel for local, regional, and national commerce.
-Adverse impacts to habitat resulting from the Emergency Action are not expected to have any effect on environmental justice because they are located on USACE feeowned property.
+Dredging the channel, which also allowed for the removal of the sunken barges from the Webbers Falls Pool Lock and Dam 16, provided a direct link to improve conditions for businesses and individuals that may utilize the channel for local, regional, and national commerce.
+Adverse impacts to habitat resulting from the Emergency Action are not expected to have any effect on environmental justice because they mostly occur on USACE fee-owned property.